 Veterans Housing History

-The idea of veterans housing at Oxy is not new.
+But the idea of veterans housing at Oxy is not new.
 The end of WWII meant a huge influx of enrollment due to returning soldiers.
 The preponderance of veterans on campus, some of whom were married with small children, created a need for veteran-specific housing.
 Starting in 1947, functional family units were constructed on the southeastern border of campus.